veithly/spoon-core/README.md

 2. Transfer operation:
 ```
 > transfer 0x123...
-0.1 ETH
+0.1 SPO
-Preparing to transfer 0.1 ETH to 0x123...
+Preparing to transfer 0.1 SPO to 0x123...
 [Transfer details will be displayed here]
 ```

 ## 🧩 Agent Framework

-SpoonAI provides a powerful Agent framework that supports two ways of use:
+SDCF provides a powerful Agent framework that supports two ways of use:
 1. Using predefined Agents - Simple declaration and execution
 2. Custom Agents - Creating your own tools and logic

 ### ReAct Intelligent Agent

-SpoonAI implements an intelligent agent based on the ReAct (Reasoning + Acting) paradigm, which is an advanced AI agent architecture that combines reasoning and action capabilities.
+SDCF implements an intelligent agent based on the ReAct (Reasoning + Acting) paradigm, which is an advanced AI agent architecture that combines reasoning and action capabilities.
 The ReAct agent can think, plan, and execute in complex tasks, solving problems through an iterative reasoning-action loop.

 #### ReAct Workflow